jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 How am I qualified for this?
 I have no current CV, it's been a long time since one has been necessary.
 But, briefly:

-* MSc in Software Systems at Sheffield, way back when things like [4GLs](https://en.wikipedia.org/wiki/Fourth-generation_programming_language) and [SSADM](https://en.wikipedia.org/wiki/Structured_systems_analysis_and_design_method)
+* MSc in Software Systems at Sheffield, way back when [4GLs](https://en.wikipedia.org/wiki/Fourth-generation_programming_language) and [SSADM](https://en.wikipedia.org/wiki/Structured_systems_analysis_and_design_method)